kermattC/Lab-Demos-CSCI3230U/README.md

-# lab-sudoku
-Demo for first lab in CSCI 3230U
+Lab demos for CSCI 3230U